jamesladd/plexus/README.md

   lifecycle for creation of Glass Stacks a home where developers can easily see Business logic for argument validation etc.

+- WaterOverflowSimulationTests shows use of mocking out the dependencies.

 - Git Commits should show the flow of work.
 Add failing test, add enough code to make tests pass, then refactor. => Red, Green, Refactor.